 Accommodations for students with disabilities are intended to provide equal access to courses, services and programs.
-Students must self-identify as needing accommodations to SEAS and then must register and provide documentation to substantiate the need for accommodations.
+Students must self-identify as needing accommodations to SAS and then must register and provide documentation to substantiate the need for accommodations.

 Examples of Accommodations and Services

 Brown provides a range of accommodations and and services to registered students with dcoumented disabilities or medical conditions.
 Accommodations and services are provided based on student needs and are determined on a case by case basis.